St. Augustine's Senior High School (Bogoso): Achievement

-St. Augustine Senior High School is one of the notable senior high school participating in Ghana National Science and Math Quiz, they have reached the grand final for the year 2025 by beating Pope John's Senior High School and Amaniampong Senior High.
+St. Augustine Senior High School is one of the notable senior high school participating in Ghana National Science and Maths Quiz, In 2021,the school made their maiden national in the preliminary stage.

+Co winners of The 1st Ghana Science Olympiad (GSO) for Secondary Education Improvement Project (SEIP) schools was held in December 2018 at Gomoa Fetteh in the Central Region.